KomisD/STMOFlow/README.md

 STMOFlow is an official implementation of the techniques described in the paper **"STMOFlow: A Spatiotemporal Framework for Real-Time Small Object Detection."**

+An efficient way to detect small objects and reduce the false positives.

 ![Project Image](./output_video/model_architecture.png)